joshbousel/convio-email-signup/README.md

 This widget allows for addition of Convio survey forms to be used on WCS's primary CMS.

 ## Getting Started
-The widget has a jQuery dependency that can install via npm:
+The widget has a jQuery dependency that can bed installed via npm:
 ```
 nmp install
 ```

 main.js is the primary script for the widget.
-To compile to final output:
+To compile the final output:
 ```
 browserify main.js -o convio-signup.js
 ```